csmutz/apache_tls_fingerprint/README.md

 #### Prebuilt packages for ubuntu 24.10

 It's a really bad idea to install unsigned, binary packages from unofficial sources.
-Simply download and install the provided .deb files with dpkg -i.
+See debs directory.

+#### Example Flask App

+See flask directory for simple app that exposes these variables.

 ### Configuration